Beth Anderson Museum building, Joan Street, Mount Isa.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1995||it was decided to conserve and develop the underground hospital as a tourist attraction.|

 |2001||opened to the public.|

 It was decided to excavate a large air-raid shelter, designed to function as a fully equipped underground hospital.
-The place was the hospital reserve, where a 40 bed Community Hospital was opened in 1929.
+The place was the so-called Hospital Reserve, where the Community Hospital was located.
 Miners, working in their spare time and at the weekends, excavated the hospital in only 15 weeks.
 It was equipped with a surgical theatre and a delivery room.
 Once a week there was an air-raid drill, and nurses and orderlies wheeled less-seriously-ill patients to the underground hospital.
 No Japanese bombers ever came to Mount Isa, so the hospital was never needed.

-After the war, before air conditioning was installed at the above ground hosptial, the underground rooms were used by the nurses as a rest area, as it was naturally cool.
+After the war, before air conditioning was installed at the above ground hospital, the underground rooms were used by the nurses as a rest area, as it was naturally cool.
 But the underground hospital fell into disuse and became dilapidated and vandalised.
 When it was reconstructed in 1997, there was little left and no surveys existed.
-Obviously nobody had thoght to map the hospital durinfg war times.
-So they used old photographs to reconstruct it as cole as possible.
+Obviously nobody had thought to map the hospital during wartime.
+So they used old photographs to reconstruct it as close as possible.
 Mount Isa Mines provided timber and labour for the renovation.